moderntribe/moose/README.md

 ### Local Development

 One of the goals of this starter is to allow developers to use whatever local development platform that works best for them.
 There are some details below for Lando and Local by Flywheel.
 If you are using a different environment, feel free to add it.

 #### Lando

 You can use [Lando](https://lando.dev/download/) to for your local development.
 When starting a new project, change the name value in the `.lando.yml` file to the name of the project.
 Then run `lando start` to build the environment.
 The `local-config.php` is setup to support lando out of the box.
-Once the project is running, you can follow the BE Setup instructions for getting the project running.
+Once the lando is running, you can follow the BE Setup instructions for the composer commands to finish the setup.

 #### Local by Flywheel